tira-io/tira/application/README.md

    application/src~$ python3 manage.py run_develop  # Start the application and  the application's grpc server.
 This is used in make run-develop and the container application/src~$ python3 manage.py run_mockup  # Start the application, the application's grpc server, and a mock host grpc server that will reply to the application with fake commands.
 This is the simplest way to develop the application.
    ```

+## Troubleshooting

+If there are problems with the precompiled protobuf parser, you can recompile them from the `tira/protocol` repository and copy them to `tira/application/src/tira/proto`.